buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 #### 'Reappears' Does Not Apply

 {% include content_blurb.html category="canon" slug="an4.195" %}
-> everything becomes cool when nothing is relished
+- "everything becomes cool when nothing is relished"

 {% include content_blurb.html category="essays" slug="in-this-pure-awareness_shenga-khenpo" %}
 - On what it feels like to transcend the categories